joonro/blog/posts/powershell-customizations.rst

 The screenshots are taken with ``moe-dark theme``.
 ConEmu comes with many color schemes, and I also maintain a github repository which contains my favorite color themes for ConEmu.
-You can check the `GitHub <https://github.com/joonro/ConEmu-Color-Themes>`_ repository.
+You can check out the `GitHub <https://github.com/joonro/ConEmu-Color-Themes>`_ repository.

 Prompt Customization
 --------------------